Tucson Unified School District

 Tucson Unified School District (TUSD) is the largest school district of Tucson, Arizona, in terms of enrollment.
-Dr. Gabriel Trujillo is the superintendent, appointed on September 12, 2017 by the Governing Board.
+Dr. Gabriel Trujillo is the superintendent, appointed on September 12, 2017, by the Governing Board.
 As of 2016, TUSD had more than 47,670 students.
 As of Fall 2012, according to Superintendent John Pedicone (on the 9/14/2012 Buckmaster Show), TUSD had 50,000 students.
 District enrollment has declined over the last 10 years and TUSD lost 1,700 to 2,000 students per year for the two or three years prior to 2012.

 Area

 The district boundaries encompass Tucson, South Tucson, Drexel Heights, and Valencia West.
 Parts of Tucson Estates, Catalina Foothills and Tanque Verde are also within the district, as well as a few unincorporated parts of Pima County that do not fall within the confines of a Census Designated Place.
-TUSD is currently under a federal desegregation order to help balance district schools in terms of race and ethnicity.
 The district was established as "Pima County School District No. 1" in 1867, centered approximately at the latitude 32°13'15.57"N and the longitude 110°58'23.70"W (a monument now known as La Placita), and assumed its current name in 1977.

 Controversy

 Ethnic Studies Ban

 In 2012, in response to state law HB2281, the district put into storage, or distributed to the district libraries, several books used in a course that were determined to be against state law A.R.S.
-15-112, including the textbook Rethinking Columbus and the Tempest.
+15–112, including the textbook Rethinking Columbus and the Tempest.

 Books were taken away while students were in class.

 The dismantling of the Mexican-American studies departments and similar Mexican cultural courses has caused controversy regarding the ideas of xenophobia and racism against Mexican-American students and their heritage.
 However, studies demonstrated that students enrolled in these programs had higher rates of graduation and attendance.

 The TUSD board meetings, in response to the proposed bill HB2281, resulted in several students and faculty who demonstrated against the legislation being arrested and/or injured.
 Due to the impending loss of state funding should the TUSD continue the program, the board ruled in a 4-1 decision in January 2012 to ban the program.

 On January 13, 2012, students walked out of class and held a protest against the banishment of the Mexican-American Studies program.

 The Daily Show aired a satirical piece on April 2, 2012, concerning the banning of Mexican-American studies as voted by the school board.
 Michael Hicks, a voting member, said that he was concerned with the "revolutionary" aspect of the curriculum that encouraged students to take part in "bloodshed" against the "gringos."
 When asked if he had ever been to a class himself to support his claims, he answered that he had not visited the school but based his opinion on "hearsay from the others."